jolaboffice/ReadL-seq/README.md

 - Per-position CSV files containing coverage and biotin-positive hit counts
 - Per-read XLSX file containing BiotinScore values and classification results

+---

 ## Example data

 The repository includes example λ DNA data (POD5 and FASTA) and corresponding output files generated from the example pipeline.

+---

 ## Notes

-- The file `resources/levels.txt` contains the ONT k-mer signal level table used for baseline estimation.
+- The file `resources/levels.txt` contains the ONT k-mer signal level table obtained from Remora.
+- This table provides expected normalized signal values for each k-mer and is used for ONT-predicted baseline estimation.
 - This enables control sequencing–free analysis.

+---

 ## License

 MIT License

+---

 ## Third-party dependency

 This repository uses and modifies functions from Remora (Oxford Nanopore Technologies),
 which is distributed under the ONT Public Licence.

-## Citation

-Choe et al., *ReadL-seq: single-molecule DNA lesion mapping via nanopore signal-drop detection*
+---